 When the user logs in to their account, the service provider sends a challenge—typically a random string of characters—to the user’s device.
 The device prompts the user to authenticate themselves through a PIN or biometric authentication.

 If the user successfully authenticates, the device uses the private key to sign the challenge and send it back to the service provider.
-The service provider uses the public key to verify that the right private key was used and—if so—grants the user access to their account.
+The service provider uses the public key to confirm that the correct private key was applied and, if verified, grants the user access to their account.

 A passkey stored on one device can be used to log in to a service on another device.
 For example, if a user sets up a passkey for their email account on their mobile device, they can still log in to that account on a laptop.
 The user would complete the authentication challenge on the registered mobile device.